ramalhais/previous/readme.previous.txt

   > Improves performance and accuracy of FSINCOS.
   > Improves mouse movement handling.
   > Improves DMA emulation accuracy.
+  > Improves accuracy of system control and status registers.
   > Improves reliability of dual magneto-optical disk drive setups.
   > Fixes bug that caused slow disk access when running Mac OS.
   > Fixes bug that caused sound recording to be unreliable.
   > Fixes bug that caused network interface detection to be unreliable.
   > Fixes bug that caused keyboard initiated reset and NMI to fail.
+  > Fixes bug in Real Time Clock.
+Time is now saved correctly.

  7) Running Previous